Facebook Targeting for Churches: Reach More People

 In this podcast, we’re going to cover what you need to know about Facebook targeting for churches including the basic types of audiences and when and how to use them.

-What is Facebook Targeting for Churches and Why Should You Use It?
+What is Facebook Targeting for Churches?

 Facebook can be a great way for churches to connect with members and reach out to people in your area.
 You can share updates and events, as well as encourage people to join your community with a church Facebook page.